 Coconut oil is natural and you wouldn’t be worried about using harmful chemicals or unknown ingredients on your baby’s delicate skin.
 To treat cradle cap using coconut oil:

 - Massage Organic Coconut Oil into the baby’s scalp.
 You can leave it in for 10-15 minutes before baby’s bath, just remember to put a towel or blanket under your baby’s head to avoid oil stains.

 - Use a fine tooth comb and a soft brush to remove flakes.

-- Repeat every 2 days until cradle cap disappears.
+- Repeat every two days until cradle cap disappears.

 Let me know if this helps!

 Just had another baby?
 Here are three bonding activities for newborns and toddlers.

 Follow me on Pinterest for more parenting tips: